Siemens C651: Experimental programmes

-Refurbishment and retirement
+Cancelled refurbishment

-In 2015, refurbishment contracts for the 19 C651 train sets were awarded to Singapore Rail Engineering (SRE).
+In 2015, refurbishment contracts for all 19 C651 train sets were awarded to Singapore Rail Engineering (SRE).
 When completed, these upgrades would have addressed components such as doors and brakes that have been the primary cause of delays owing to train faults.
 The changes planned included re-signalling, refurbishing the propulsion system, air-conditioning system, auxiliary power system, interior saloon with modifying handrails, replacement of the gangway connections and improving the exterior of the trains.
 Upgraded trains would also have had sensors that carry vital information on the train's state of health for improved operation and maintenance of the train set.

-Refurbishment works had begun in January 2016, starting with train set 217/218.
-The refurbished trains would also have included STARIS version 2.0, which consists of dynamic route map displays.
+Refurbishment works began in January 2016, starting with EMU 217/218.
+The refurbished trains would also have included STARIS version 2.0 dynamic route map displays and the replacement of its propulsion system by Toshiba with Permanent Magnet Synchronous Motor (PMSM) similar to re-tractioned C151 trains.
+The refurbishment of all 19 C651 trains was projected to be completed by 2019.
+However, in September 2018, SMRT announced that both the C651 refurbishment works and the C151 re-tractioning project had been prematurely terminated.
+At the time of project termination, refurbishment works were conducted on the three prototype trainsets and testing works had not been fully completed.

-In September 2018, SMRT announced that refurbishment works were abruptly terminated for the C651 mid-life upgrading project.
-At the time of project termination, refurbishment works were conducted on three prototype trainsets and testing works had not been fully completed.
-In December 2019, Toyotron has been awarded the contract for disposal of old SMRT trains.
-On 6 September 2020, the first C651 train went for scrap.
-All refurbished trains were scrapped by May 2021 and currently, only 11 of them are scrapped.
-4 cars from one of the C651 trainsets has been sent to Singapore Police Force for training purposes.
-On 28 September 2020, the LTA announced that these trains will be replaced by R151 from Bombardier Transportation (Alstom) to progressively replace the 19 C651 trainsets together with the 21 C751B trainsets from 2024 onwards.

-These are the trains that are preserved: